 Goddess Gaia, the Earth, married the god of sky Uranus, and they produced three sets of children: the Titans, the Cyclops and the Hecatoncheires.
 Uranus loathed the monstrous Cyclops and Hecatonchires and feared being overthrown by the Titans.
 He banished all his children to Tartarus, or the Underworld, causing Gaia great pain.
-Gaia came to her children’s rescue.
+Gaia later felt forced to come to her children’s rescue.

 She created flint and made a scythe from it, urging her children to raise this weapon against their father.
 The youngest of the Titan brothers, Cronus, was the only one of her children to agree to use the scythe.
-He castrated Uranus with it, forever separating the Sky and the Earth.
-All the children of Uranus and Gaia were freed from Tartarus.
+He then castrated Uranus with it, forever separating the Sky and the Earth.
+Following that all the children of Uranus and Gaia were freed from Tartarus.

 The liberation of the Titans by Cronus started the Golden Age, a time of prosperity for gods and men alike.
 Cronus and his consort Rhea ruled the universe, while other Titans were their court.
 The period of peace and prosperity was cut short by Cronus.
 The head Titan had been warned by Uranus that one day he was going to be overthrown by his own children, just like he had overthrown his father.

 Cronus wanted to render Uranus’s prophecy impossible to fulfill.
 He would swallow each one of his children as soon as they were born.
 The last one, Zeus, was hidden in a cave by his mother Rhea and grandmother Gaia.
 He reached adulthood and started a war against Cronus and other Titans, or Titanomachy.
 Most Titans sided with Cronus.
 Mnemosyne was also mentioned as one of Cronus’s supporters, although myths contain no reference to her active participation in Titanomachy.